Egidh/Electronics-and-IoT/Smart-Clock/README.md

 *this project is based on ESP-IDF framework*

 >Warning : As for now, this project is still in development, it will not work as expected.
->The DNS captive portal does work on Ubuntu, but has compatibility issues with Android.
+>The DNS captive portal does work on Ubuntu and iOS, but has compatibility issues with Android.
->Those are the ONLY two platforms I have tried.
-I can't assure anything about other available platforms such as iOS or Windows
+>Those are the ONLY three platforms I have tried.
+I can't assure anything about other available platforms such as Windows

 ## Introduction:
 **My main goal in this project is, as always, to learn new things!**<br>